 Weeds are a major threat to remnant vegetation and the fauna that rely on locally native plants for survival.
 Weed invasion is responsible for the loss of many species of plants and animals from areas across Australia, including the Mornington Peninsula.
-Weeds also impact on waterways, stock, crops, tourism.
+Weeds also negatively impact on waterways, stock, crops, tourism.

 Weeds can be classified as Environmental, Noxious, a Weed of National Significance, and sometimes can be all three.
 Below is a list of the Mornington Peninsula Landcare Networks Top 12 weeds, however there are many that could have been placed on this list.
 For a more comprehensive list, please see the Mornington Peninsula Shire’s GUIDE TO NOXIOUS & ENVIRONMENTAL WEEDS OF THE MORNINGTON PENINSULA